 In November last year, Tiger Brands in partnership with the University of Stellenbosch established the Centre for Food Safety.

 The centre is an applied food science research consortium that will conduct food science and food safety research to help the government ensure that food safety regulations are based on thorough research, expert opinions and proper evidence.

 Tiger Brands has since reopened its factories which have been endorsed with a clean bill of health by Capricorn Municipality’s Environmental Health Department.

-During the listeria ordeal safety campaigns to teach people how to practice good hygiene when working with food were put on the spotlight.
+During the listeria ordeal safety campaigns, teaching people how to practice good hygiene when working with food was put on the spotlight.